 For instance, when I ran my first half marathon race, I made the mistake of staying up late the night before, trying to calm my nerves by watching TV.
 Needless to say, I was a sleepy and grumpy runner the next morning, and my performance suffered as a result.

 Sign Up Early

-Once you’ve picked an event, then build your training volume gradually and slowly
+After picking an event, build your training volume gradually and slowly.

 Get Ready The Night Before

 To keep your mind focused on the race instead of everything else, lay your running gear out the night before the race.

 Then, try to get as much sleep as possible, aiming for 8 to 9 hours of high-quality, nonstop sleep.

 I know some of you can get too excited and can’t sleep well before the due date.